-Phonemic Inventories Across Languages
+Phonemic Inventories and Cultural and Linguistic Information Across Languages

 Languages across the world have unique phonemic systems.
 For individuals learning English as a second language, it is common for the phonemic system of their first language to influence the production of sounds in English.

 Please remember that dialectal differences exist for each language and should be considered when using the phonemic charts.